webcoyote/mcp-server-motherduck/README.md

-# DuckDB and MotherDuck MCP Server
+# MotherDuck's DuckDB MCP Server

 An MCP server implementation that interacts with DuckDB and MotherDuck databases, providing SQL analytics capabilities to AI Assistants and IDEs.